-This course is intended for those whom need to better able to leverage data in their departments and organizations to improve decision-making and delivery.
+This course is intended for those who need to be better able to leverage data in their departments and organizations to improve decision-making and data presentation skills.

 Now that retirement is right over the horizon, you'll want to know all the benefits of Savings Plus that apply to you.
 We'll discuss maximizing your Savings Plus deferrals in your last few years of employment, withdrawing your funds after retirement, and why you should keep your funds with Savings Plus after you retire.

 Policy and procedure writing is a skill that requires clarity and precision, so an agency’s principles and best practices can be understood, followed, and enforced.
 In this one-day workshop, participants will learn what distinguishes a policy from a procedure, best planning and writing practices for both, and how visual design can impact readability.
 Exercises will introduce and practice common procedure formats such as flowcharts, and workflows.
 Participants will actively discuss and revise policy and procedure sample documents for developing greater clarity in decision points, conciseness of standard operating procedures (SOPs), and overall meaning in policy statements and guidelines.

 This course is intended for anyone who writes policies or procedures.

 Power BI Desktop expands the capabilities of Excel PivotTables and Charts.
 Power BI allows you to combine different spreadsheets and other sources of data in order to analyze and assess trends, performance and other key measurements.
 It enhances standard PivotTables with new features that allow for custom calculations, new PivotTable-specific functions and easier reporting.